elliechayo/portfolio-webpage/README.md

 * Header:
      * styled the nav menu to show a colored block (highlighter) upon hovering.
      * Linked menu items to their corresponding place on the page.
-     * Linked a resume downloadable pdf file to the “resume” menu item
+     * Linked a (sample) downloadable Resume pdf file to the “resume” menu item
      * Added media query for responsive layout

 * Hero banner:
      * Styled background color to match the image background
      * Positioned elements via Flex commends